 Register with NRMP

-To be matched for residency applicants must participate in the National residency matching program (NRMP).
+Residency applicants must participate in the National residency matching program (NRMP) to be matched with a specific program.
+It is an automatic system based on rank order lists submitted by applicants and programs.
 Applicants must register at The Match, R3 system.

 It is possible to find registration opening day and upcoming deadlines here.

 On registration, you must enter your AAMC id, ECFMG id, and other information as well as pay registration fees.
-Then go back to your ERAS profile and add your NRMP ID.
-(Plastic surgery and Urology do not participate in the Match®)
+Then, return to your ERAS profile and add your NRMP ID.
+(Some programs do not participate in the NRMP – these programs are plastic surgery, ophthalmology and urology – each use other matching services.)

 Fill the rank order list